-This news release is issued to publicise a correction to 2 entries under the Global Anti-Corruption Sanctions Regime.
+This news release is issued to publicise the amendment of 1 entry under the Global Anti-Corruption Sanctions Regime.

 The Global Anti-Corruption Sanctions Regulations 2021 (S.I.
 2021/488) were made under the Sanctions and Anti-Money Laundering Act 2018 (the Sanctions Act) and provide for the freezing of funds and economic resources of certain persons, entities or bodies responsible for or involved in serious corruption.
 The Global Anti-Corruption Sanctions Regulations 2021 [SI 2021/488] have effect in the Isle of Man by the Global Anti-Corruption Sanctions (Isle of Man) Order 2021 [SI 2021/526].